oppia/oppia-web-developer-docs/Installing-Oppia-(Windows;-Python-3).md

 [Screenshot](https://drive.google.com/file/d/1dt9qippO7lq6CClywPA0ymhcTSGumSrj/view?usp=sharing)

 Now, you can open the VM.
-After that, clone and install the Oppia repository from GitHub following the [[Linux installation instructions|Installing-Oppia-(Linux;-Python-3)]] in order to set up Oppia in the VM.
+Inside the VM, clone and install the Oppia repository from GitHub following the [[Linux installation instructions|Installing-Oppia-(Linux;-Python-3)]] in order to set up Oppia in the VM.

 If you have done the optional steps, then when running the dev server in the VM, use the command `python -m scripts.start --disable_host_checking` so that the host can access the server started in the VM.
 This has to be done whenever you start a server in the VM, if you require the host to access the page.